eduardojoselopesgit/AAAI-AI-Fin-23/README.md

-# Code Repository and general info for AAAI-AI-Fin'23 paper "Short-term prediction for Ethereum with Deep Neural Networks"
+#  "Short-term prediction for Ethereum with Deep Neural Networks"

 ## Table of contents
 * [General info](#general-info)